mattrussi/gitlab-com-runbooks/docs/sentry/sentry.md

     As per [this comment](https://github.com/getsentry/self-hosted/issues/2019#issuecomment-1470769713), the `snuba-post-processor` group was actually removed, so we shouldn't have this anymore.
 The ultimate fix here was to run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --group snuba-post-processor --delete`

 1. We may not be processing messages fast enough on a particular topic.
-In that case, we will need to add partitions and consumers to that topic.
+This can be because of normal growth or because of a sudden influx in a new error type.
+If it is due to normal growth, we will need to add partitions and consumers to that topic.
     1. Decide how many consumers you want on the topic, then modify `values.yaml` so that the `replicaCount` of the consumer group and `TOPIC_PARTITION_COUNTS` (under `config.snubaSettingsPy`) match the new number of consumers.
         1. You cannot decrease the number of consumers (without a lot of work), only increase!
         1. Note that merging and deploying your changes at this stage doesn't actually affect the number of partitions yet, only the replica count of the consumer group.